Signatures (Basic): Three ways to use e-signing in TaxDome

 1. Upload the document.

-3. Choose the signer manually in the Choose signer drop-down or apply a signature template.
+3. Choose the signer manually in the Signers list, add them using their email or apply a signature template.

 4. Indicate where the client needs to add their signature.